Ask AI

 Patient education

-Self-management education: as per GINA 2024 guidelines, Establish a partnership between the patients with asthma (or the parent/caregiver) and healthcare providers for effective asthma management, and allow the patients to gain the knowledge, confidence, and skills to assume a major role in the management of their asthma.
+Self-management education: as per GINA 2024 guidelines, establish a partnership between the patients with asthma (or the parent/caregiver) and healthcare providers for effective asthma management, and allow the patients to gain the knowledge, confidence, and skills to assume a major role in the management of their asthma.
 Recognize that self-management education reduces asthma morbidity in both adult and pediatric patients.

 A